Cheeden/tp/docs/UserGuide.md

 Format: `deleteplan INDEX DATE`

 * Deletes the lesson plan for the student at the specified `INDEX` on the specified `DATE`.
-* `DATE` must be in the format YYYY-MM-DD.
 * The lesson plan on that date must exist.
 If no lesson plan exists on that date, an error message will be shown.
-* `DATE` must be in the format YYYY-MM-DD.
-* `DATE` MM must be between 1 to 12 inclusive and DD must be between 1 to 31 inclusive.
-Otherwise, there will be an error message.

 Examples: